Big Article on Upcoming Screening

 I took a quick trip to Mata Ortiz to see a few folks.
 I had

 a nice visit with Juan.
-BTW, he was happier than
+BTW, he was

-town will be able to direct you to his
+anyone in town will be able to direct you to his

 place.